core-interaction/core-interaction.github.io/topic/flexbox/index.md

 There is also a *reverse* option here, which will wrap items from *end* to *start*:
 {: .two-above }

-{% include figure.html src='/example/flex-wrap-reverse/demo' caption='You could do some weird layouts with these, but keep in mind the order is still only visual.
-I don’t think I have ever used these!' height='65rem' %}
+{% include figure.html src='/example/flex-wrap-reverse/demo' caption='You could do some weird layouts with these, but keep in mind the order is still only visual.' height='65rem' %}